hlindberg/misc-puppet-docs/blog-posts/internals/sep-of-concerns.md

 This list can become very long, there simply is no convention.
 Instead, there is typically a tendency to implement multiple `to_s` - e.g. `to_label`, `to_debug_string`, `to_json`, `to_pson`, `to_yaml`, etc. etc.

-While other functions we want to apply to a particular piece of data may not be as generic as "represent in textual form" there are often several variations on how we want something done.
+While other functions that we want to apply to a particular piece of data may not be as generic as "represent in textual form" there are often several variations on how we want something done.
 This may manifest itself as several similar methods or by having a rich set of parameters.
 Both adding complexity to the implementation.